-- 17.2 The FSA will exercise the power to make an electronic commerce activity direction on a case-by-case basis.
-When deciding whether to make a direction, the FSA will undertake an assessment of whether the circumstances of the particular case meet the policy conditions set out in regulation 6. - 17.3 The FSA envisages that its approach to the use of the direction power will be as follows.
-On obtaining information concerning possible financial crime facilitated through or involving an incoming ECA provider, or detriment to United Kingdom markets or UK ECA recipients caused by the activities of an incoming ECA provider, the FSA would contact the relevant EEA regulator of the incoming ECA provider.
+- 19.29 The FSA will exercise the power to make an electronic commerce activity direction on a case-by-case basis.
+When deciding whether to make a direction, the FSA will undertake an assessment of whether the circumstances of the particular case meet the policy conditions set out in regulation 6. - 19.30 On obtaining information concerning possible financial crime facilitated through or involving an incoming ECA provider, or detriment to UK markets or UK ECA recipients caused by the activities of an incoming ECA provider, the FSA will contact the relevant EEA regulator of the incoming ECA provider.
 The FSA would expect the relevant EEA regulator to consider the matter, investigate it where appropriate and keep the FSA informed about what action, if any, was being taken.
-The FSA may not need to be involved further if the action by the relevant EEA regulator addresses the FSA's concerns. - 17.4 However, there are likely to be circumstances in which the FSA will need to use the electronic commerce activity direction power.
+The FSA may not

+- need to be involved further if the action by the relevant EEA regulator addresses the FSA's concerns. - 19.31 However, there are likely to be circumstances in which the FSA will need to use the electronic commerce activity direction power.
 Examples could include where it was necessary to stop the behaviour complained of, or to make the continued provision of services by the incoming ECA provider conditional upon compliance with specified requirements.
-Overall, the FSA may use the direction power: - (1) Where: - (a) the behaviour complained of was causing, or had the potential to cause, major detriment to consumers in the United Kingdom; or - (b) the incoming ECA provider's activities have been used, or have the potential to be used, to facilitate serious financial crime or to launder the proceeds of a crime; or - (c) the making of the direction is considered to be necessary for other reasons of public policy relevant to the regulatory objectives; and - (2) Either: - (a) the relevant EEA regulator is unable to take action, or has not within a reasonable time taken action which appears to the FSA to be adequate; or - (b) the relevant EEA regulator and the FSA agree that, having regard to the circumstances of the particular case, action against the wrong-doing would be taken more effectively by the FSA.
+Overall, the FSA may use the direction power: - (1) where: - (a) the behaviour complained of was causing, or had the potential to cause, major detriment to consumers in the United Kingdom; or - (b) the incoming ECA provider's activities have been used, or have the potential to be used, to facilitate serious financial crime or to launder the proceeds of a crime; or - (c) the making of the direction is considered to be necessary for other reasons of public policy relevant to the regulatory objectives; and